Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh shaves by simply scraping his fingernails across his cheeks.
+Jayesh ALWAYS has a gun in his pocket.
+He is never happy to see you.

-Updated on: [4/8/2025]
+Updated on: [5/8/2025]
 <!-- #jokeEnd -->